Sunday, December 27, 2015

 Of course we already knew, starting mid-1980s, that zombies could tie a tie.
-But the added proof Dawkins has provided of linguistic competence raises the zombie debate to a whole new level.
-And many other zombies--as demonstrated by “lively” discussions now splattered over the Internet--are themselves entering the lists in greater and greater numbers.
+But the proof Dawkins has provided of linguistic competence raises the zombie debate to a whole new level.
+And now many other zombies (as demonstrated by “lively” discussions now splattered over the Internet) are themselves entering the lists in greater and greater numbers.

-Though recent studies correlate high-functioning autism with atheism, in the case of the New Atheists I think the diagnosis isn’t apt.
-No, with this latter crowd it seems clear we are dealing with full-on zombism.
+Though recent studies correlate high-functioning autism with atheism, I think for Dawkins and the other New Atheists the diagnosis isn’t apt.
+No, with this latter crowd I believe we are dealing with full-on zombism.

 What does it mean?

 We are still at a loss to answer this question.
-Admittedly, my current interests are not so much in their recent acquisition of speech, but more in what these zombies actually say when they do speak.
+Admittedly, my current interests are not so much in their recent acquisition of speech, but more in what they actually say when they do speak.
 Or when they write.
-Because Dawkins has also proven that zombies can write human-like prose.
+Because Dawkins has also proved that zombies can write human-like prose.

 For instance, Dawkins last year opined that we in the non-zombie community would do well if we aborted infants with Down syndrome.
 The remark was worthy of note for a number of reasons.
-First, it demonstrated a nascent zombie “desire” to play some kind of directive role in our societies.
+First, it demonstrated a nascent zombie “desire” to play some kind of directive role in human affairs.
 Why?
-Second, that zombies would presume to give us advice on normal human affairs is interesting in itself, almost as if my electric range were to start telling me how it wants the French toast made.
+That zombies presume to give us advice on social issues is striking in itself, almost as if my electric range were to start telling me how it wants the French toast made.

-But I don’t want to be misunderstood here.
-Regardless of the politically lame and often horrific things Dawkins and other New Atheist zombies say, I believe we should allow them the right to say on.
+Still, regardless of the politically lame and often horrific things Dawkins and other New Atheist zombies say, I believe we should allow them the right to say on.
 If only to keep an eye on them.
 Further (because many have already started to think along these lines) even if we did have prenatal tests that could determine a child would be born with a mind like Richard Dawkins’, I would not be among those in favor of aborting it.
 Why not?
 Well, for one, the tests might be inaccurate.
 It’s happened before.
-And the possibility of error more or less ties our hands, ethically speaking.
-Myself, I would rather let a hundred babbling zombies live than abort one healthy baby by mistake.
+And ethically speaking, the possibility of error more or less ties our hands.
+Myself, at least for now, I'd rather let a hundred babbling zombies live than abort one healthy baby by mistake.

-To what degree a person suffering from Dawkins syndrome is in fact an actual person like the rest of us is still hotly debated, but again, I think we should err on the cautious side.
-Zombies do have rights.
+To what degree a person suffering from Dawkins syndrome is a human person like the rest of us is still hotly debated, but again, I think we must err on the cautious side.
+Zombies like Dawkins do have rights.
 Though I grant that their work does tangible harm to the larger culture, we must keep in mind that their innate idiocy has so far managed to undermine the influence they might otherwise have.
-In other words, we might as well let them talk on as much as they like since their own speech clearly proves their inhumanity to anyone with ears to hear.
-Rather than outright censorship, I think it sufficient for now if we simply keep an eye on them, all the while adamantly resisting their crazed efforts to change us.
+Their own speech clearly proves their inhumanity to anyone with ears to hear.
+Rather than outright censorship, then, I think it sufficient for now if we simply keep an eye on them, all the while adamantly resisting their crazed efforts to change us.

 Yes, I'm aware that some fear we may be on the brink of a Zombie Apocalypse.
-I think such fear is premature.
-Given the limited number of actual zombies out there, added to the aforesaid stupidity of their discourse, I highly doubt an apocalypse is imminent.
-Most people, so far, are smart enough not to be swayed by the shabby rhetoric these zombies deploy.
-Let us hope this continues.
+But I think that fear is premature.
+Given the limited number of actual zombies out there (a few thousand perhaps) added to the aforesaid stupidity of their discourse, I highly doubt a Zombie Apocalypse is imminent.
+So far most people are smart enough not to be swayed by the shabby rhetoric zombies deploy.
+I predict this will continues.

-There are so many sad questions raised by this zombie syndrome.
+There are so many sad questions raised by Dawkins syndrome.
 Why it broke out so suddenly and with such virulence in the first decade of this century no one knows.
 We still don’t really understand the etiology of New Atheist zombism.
-More research is needed.
-Preventive medicine is, as usual, the best medicine.
-Once we’ve got a clearer understanding of what is turning these men (it is mostly men) into zombies, we can begin work to decrease incidence of zombism in future generations.
+More research is needed, and needed swiftly.
+Once we’ve got a clearer understanding of what is turning these men (it is mostly men) into zombies, we can begin work to decrease the incidence of zombism in coming generations.

 A careful study of the early years of the most prominent New Atheist zombies might provide helpful clues.
 With Dawkins himself, some have speculated that an accident at the time of birth or in youth may be to blame.
 Did perinatal asphyxia perhaps shut down the parts of his brain capable of spiritual intelligence?
 Or did he maybe, as a child, drink a bottle of laundry detergent, thinking it was soda?

 Dawkins and Sam Harris are very possibly walking/talking evidence of the need for better child-proof packaging.
 It’s a tragedy really, for everyone.
-On the one hand, the whole English-speaking world suffers from their drooly teachings, their frantic construction of straw men; on the other, they themselves suffer through their utter inability to comprehend the human minds around them.
+On the one hand, the whole English-speaking world suffers from their drooly pronouncements, their frantic construction of straw men; on the other, they themselves suffer from their inability to comprehend the human minds around them.

 I often wonder what it’s like to live inside such brains, where all the neural activity is located in the mechanical and calculative sectors.

 Oh, and the moneymaking sectors.
-The “Dawkins Circle”, after all, which Dawkins launched himself, is certainly proof that zombies can make a quick buck.
-Just look at the cult-like hierarchy of the organization, carefully designed to lure others who have drunk laundry detergent.
-Then consider the price exacted from sycophants each time they try to move up a level--it's repugnant really, but has so far proved surprisingly successful in English-speaking countries.
+The “Dawkins Circle”, after all, which Dawkins himself launched some years ago, is certainly proof that zombies can make a quick buck.
+There is a clear cult-like hierarchy to the organization, carefully designed to lure others who may have drunk laundry detergent.
+And the price exacted from sycophants each time they try to move up a level--it's repugnant really, but has so far proved surprisingly successful in English-speaking countries.
 Which makes one wonder: What is in our drinking water?